citp/privacy-policy-historical/z/zo/zoo/zoopla.co.uk.md

-> *The following text is extracted and transformed from the zoopla.co.uk privacy policy that was archived on 2008-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216161419id_/http%3A//www.zoopla.co.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zoopla.co.uk privacy policy that was archived on 2009-04-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090427235323id_/http%3A//www.zoopla.co.uk/privacy) for the most accurate reproduction.*

 # Zoopla!
-Privacy Policy
+Privacy policy

 ## Our commitment to you